openhive-network/HAfAH/src/hive_fork/Readme.md

 All elements of the extension are placed in 'hive' schema

 The postgres extension is written in events source architecture style.
-It means that during live syncing hived only schedules events, and then applicationx proccess them at their own pace.
+It means that during live syncing hived only schedules events, and then applications process them at their own pace.

 It is possible to have multiple applications which process blocks independent on each other.